oscar-system/Oscar.jl/docs/src/DeveloperDocumentation/styleguide.md

 - Use `CamelCase` for types and `snake_case` for *everything* else.
 (Internal functions do not have to follow these rules.)
 Types (and their constructor) tend to be in `CamelCase`.
-However, please ALSO provide the constructor/ a constructor in underscore_case.
-As a user I do usually not know if something is a constructor or a function (nor do I want to).
+However, please *also* provide the constructor (or a constructor) in `snake_case`.
+As a user one usually does not know if something is a constructor or a function.
 - Noteworthy difference to Julia base is that we do not have exceptions for `is*` or `has*` as prefix.
   It is `is_foo` instead of `isfoo` and `has_bar` instead of `hasbar`.